djjtyn/CoffeeChoice/readme.md

 ## Django Testing
 I tested a lot of the code using django testing methods.
 These tests were done on the models, views and forms.
 I wasn’t able to get 100% coverage in these tests and was unsure of how to code the test files to ensure I was getting close to 100%.

+## Travis CI
+I have used Travis CI to test the projects code.

 # Bugs
-The Travis CI build test keeps on failing.
-This is due to the Pillow requirement.
-The Travis error message shows 'Could not find a version that satisfies the requirement Pillow==7.1.1’,  but I dont want to install an earlier version of pillow in case some other aspects of the site stop working due to the earlier versions of pillow.<br>
 If the user clicks add on the coffee card when there is no number typed into the quantity area the site crashes.<br>
-If the user attempts to purchase something when their cart has less than 50c worth of items in it the site crashes.<br>
+If the user attempts to purchase something when their cart has less than 50c worth of items in it the site crashes.
+This is due to Stripe requiring the amount to be at least €0.50 eur in order to process a payment.<br>
-The password reset email is not being sent.<br>
+The password reset email is not being sent.
+This is due to compatibility issues between the versions of Django and Python I have in the project. <br>
 I have not come across any other bugs in the code yet.

 # Deployment